ZheLi2020/InfoDist/README.md

-# Coming soon
-# Image Distillation for Safe Data Sharing in Histopathology

 This repository provides a PyTorch implementation of the paper [Image Distillation for Safe Data Sharing in Histopathology](https://arxiv.org/abs/2406.13536) accepted at MICCAI 2024.